 We believe safety (both physical and digital) will be prioritized over privacy.
 Higher unemployment—expected by some to be greater than 20%—will drive further expansion of the gig economy but with a greater focus on the rights of workers.
 Consumers will have less disposable income for the foreseeable future, which should further drive utilization models on both the supply and demand side.
 Consumers and businesses will both have a finer appreciation for data, leading to an increased focus on measurement and the quantified self.

 E-commerce penetration will accelerate.
 Online retail sales are currently at 16% worldwide and have grown at a CAGR of 20% over the last three years.

-1 This should bolster Amazon’s position and also open up opportunities for brands driving significant utility to specific communities.
-Within six months, the monthly revenues of the best performing e-commerce companies are 68% greater than their lower-performing counterparts.
+This should bolster Amazon’s position and also open up opportunities for brands driving significant utility to specific communities.
+Within six months, the monthly revenues of the best performing e-commerce companies are 68% greater than their lower performing counterparts.

-There is a lot to consider and monitor on an individual, societal and global basis, and these factors will undoubtedly serve as the basis for our investment focus going forward.
-Changing behavioral dynamics are creating potentially unique and unprecedented investable opportunities, and we are exploring those both within specific and across multiple sectors.
+There is a lot to consider and monitor on an individual, societal, and global basis, and these factors will undoubtedly serve as the basis for our investment focus going forward.
+Changing behavioral dynamics are creating potentially unique and unprecedented investable opportunities, and we’re exploring those both within specific and across multiple sectors.

 We expect emerging technologies will accelerate changes across multiple sectors, as these technologies are focused on driving stronger human connections, creating greater efficiencies and allowing people to “take a break” from their current environments.
 These technologies include:

-- Tele-presence: To support remote work, enterprises will move away from the VPN model and towards increased security.
-So, who will evolve Zoom?
+Telepresence: To support remote work, enterprises will move away from the VPN model and toward increased security.
+So who will evolve Zoom?
 Will display and tactile capabilities become more advanced?